TheXOrb/tttrace/tutorials/Readme.md

 # Tutorials directory
+### Progress indication
+💤 Not started
+🟡 In progress
+✅ Complete

 ## Tutorial 1
 ### Setting up the Environment and Basic Object Detection (Table Tennis Players and Ball):
-- Installing necessary libraries (Ultralytics).
+🟡 Installing necessary libraries (Ultralytics).
-- Understanding YOLO and its basic usage.
+🟡 Understanding YOLO and its basic usage.
-- Running inference on a sample image and video.
+🟡 Running inference on a sample image and video.
-- Analyzing the output (bounding boxes, confidence scores, class names).
+🟡 Analyzing the output (bounding boxes, confidence scores, class names).
-- Adapting the model to table tennis.
+🟡 Adapting the model to table tennis.

 ## Tutorial 2
 ### Fine-Tuning the Ball Detection Model: